 For collection configuration, users have the option of interacting directly with ZooKeeper using the instancedir option or using Solr's ConfigSet API using the config option.
-For more information on this topic, see Understanding configs and instancedirs on page 23.
+For more information, see Understanding configs and instancedirs on page 29.

 Syntax

 You can initialize the state of the entire SolrCloud deployment and each individual host within the SolrCloud deployment by using solrctl.
 The general solrctl command syntax is: